Second Degree Murder in Florida

 The crime of Second Degree Murder is classified as a First Degree Felony and is assigned a Level 10 offense severity ranking under Florida's Criminal Punishment Code.

-If convicted of Second Degree Murder, a judge is required to impose a minimum prison sentence of 16¾ years in prison and can impose any additional combination of the following penalties:
+If convicted of Second Degree Murder, a judge is required to impose a minimum prison sentence of 16¾ years in prison absent grounds to impose a downward departure sentence and can also impose any combination of the following penalties:

 - Up to Life in prison.

 Under Florida's 10-20-Life law, a person who uses a Firearm to commit Second Degree Murder must be sentenced to a mandatory minimum sentence of 25 years in prison.

 The killing of a human being is excusable, and therefore lawful, under any one of the following three circumstances: